topshelfsoftware/python-utility/README.md

 make
 ```

-This command activates the virtual environment with `poetry`, builds the package as a wheel and copies it the local PyPI repository.
+This command activates the virtual environment with `poetry`, builds the package as a wheel and copies it to the local PyPI repository.

 ## Versioning